calvinf/c4tk-react-parcel-starter/README.md

 ## Video Inspiration

-Props to Elijah Manor for his video [Bootstrap a React App with Parcel](https://www.youtube.com/watch?v=ybjmUgKW3vU) which inspired this starter.
+Props to Elijah Manor for his Manorisms video [Bootstrap a React App with Parcel](https://www.youtube.com/watch?v=ybjmUgKW3vU) which inspired this starter.